RedisLabs/redislabs-docs/content/rc/api/get-started/use-rest-api.md

 - An HTTP client in any programming language

 {{< note >}}
-For the Redis Cloud API, there is a request limit of 400 requests per minute per API key.
+For the Redis Cloud API, there is a request limit of 400 requests per minute per Account API key.
 If you go past this limit, your API requests will fail.
 {{< /note >}}

 ## Swagger user interface